BGDragos/milestone-project-1/README.md

 - Our logo is clearly for anyone who searching for taxi service, doesn't matter how many tabs are opened in any browser our favicon it's still lighting.
 - For this favicon we used our logo and mixed with some research on [W3Schools](https://www.w3schools.com/) I made TAXISA2B looking great.

-Established in 2018 by me owner and registered person at CRO(654230), person who developed this site as well.
+Established in 2018 by me owner and registered person at CRO / 654230, person who developed this site as well.
 I consent to share info and address through this project and I am not using other details or using fake info during the project.
 I owner of TaxisA2B shared accuarte pictures owned by me during development of this project.

  - We are a small business based in Portlaoise, but we operate in Dublin as well.
 Dinamic team and willing to learn new things and listening to people needs.